vihao1802/Court-Booking-Server/README.md

 ## 🎯 Getting Started

+- You can view this frontend website repo at: <a href="https://github.com/vihao1802/Court-Booking-Client" target="_blank">Court Booking Client</a>

 ### 💎 Prerequisites
 - You should create a `main` directory to wrap 2 repo (client and server) of this system
 - <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html" target="_blank">JDK >= 17</a>